 NOSE: Peat and smoke come through at once when nosing.
 There is some medicinal notes, sweetness and wood as well.
 The Black Grouse nose has a freshness that is different.
 Perhaps a bit of a fresh pear.

 PALATE: This Black Grouse is quite light on the palate.
 Peat and smoke are followed by spice.
 Especially ginger and pepper notes come through.
 There is a woodiness in the palate with notes of oak and rich chocolate sweetness.
 The peat and smoke notes still continues into the finish.

 FINISH: Medium length and ends with spicy notes.
 This is quite a complex whisky for the price point.
 This whisky proves again that you don’t have to pay exorbitant prices for good whisky.
 It has a finish that make you want another glass.
 The peat is also not too overwhelming.
 Even a non-peat-head like me really enjoyed this peaty expression.

 We gave the Black Grouse a RATING: EXCELLENT.

 This is an affordable whisky you can proudly offer to whisky aficionados.
 And definitely have one in your whisky collection.
 This is also an amazing whisky to pair with Indian food.
 We used the Black Grouse in a marinade for a Leg of Lamb we roasted.

 Love this whisky?
-You can order a gift hamper through Netflorist with Black Grouse and truffles.
-The perfect gift!
+You can order a personalised bottle of Black Grouse in a special crate from Netflorist.
+What a perfect gift!